awsdocs/amazon-ec2-user-guide/doc_source/processor_state_control.md

    [ec2-user ~]$ sudo reboot
    ```

-1. When you need the low processor speed variability that the `P1` P\-state provides, execute the following command to disable Turbo Boost\.
+1. When you need the low processor speed variability that the `P1` P\-state provides, run the following command to disable Turbo Boost\.

    ```
    [ec2-user ~]$ sudo sh -c "echo 1 > /sys/devices/system/cpu/intel_pstate/no_turbo"